Quality and peace of mind

 What do our ISO certifications mean?
 And, more importantly, how do you benefit?
-Diction has always provided fast, personal and exceptional service, 24 hours a day, 7 days a week, 365 days a year.
+Diction has always provided fast, personal and exceptional service, 7 days a week, 365 days a year.

 Here you can find out why you can always rely on our quality management and processes.
 Learn more about our ISO certifications and what advantages they give you as our client.

 Diction is certified in accordance with ISO 9001, the most important and internationally recognised quality management standard, and annual audits are carried out to ensure we continue to meet the high standards.

 Our ISO 9001 certification proves that we have an effective quality management system in which duties, responsibilities, structures and work processes are regulated in a binding and transparent manner and documented within process and procedural instructions.
 Our enterprise resource planning system (the Diction TMS), for example, allows us to carry out detailed resource and data management and reporting and, above all, to quickly and efficiently organise your projects.
 Quality management is not a chore for us – it is the basic principle that informs everything that we do.
 This was also the impression that our auditor had as he observed our team carrying out their day-to-day work – he was very impressed by their commitment to quality.

 But how do you benefit?
 You can rest assured that we always work efficiently and systematically.
 Our processes are constantly analysed and optimised.
 Whatever your text type, language, region or task, we can find the right language experts for your project quickly and reliably in our TMS.

 The ISO 17100 standard lays out the international requirements for translation services and involves an assessment of the translation quality provided based on objective criteria.
 This standard contains requirements for the core processes, the minimum qualification levels, the availability and use of resources and the activities that are required in order to provide a high-quality translation service.
 The standard also lays out the skills and qualifications that translators and proofreaders must have.